Northpointe Commerce Park – Lot A

 Challenges & Details:

-Clay soils created challenges which resulted in the use of cement stabilization of the building pad and parking lot.
+• Clay soils required cement stabilization of the building pad and parking areas

-Bringing two each water mains across Northpointe Industrial Road over an existing 20″ sewer force main. ** Installation required with cement flowable fill and 1-lane road closures to keep traffic flowing.
+• Two new 8″ water mains were brought across Northpointe Industrial Road over an existing 20″ sewer force main, requiring cement flowable fill and single-lane closures to keep traffic moving safely

 Want to view more projects?